aws-samples/eks-workshop-v2/website/docs/networking/network-policies/ingress.md

 ```
 As you could see from the above outputs, only the 'ui' component is able to communicate with the 'checkout' service component, and the 'orders' service component is not able to.

-Now that we have implemented an effective ingress policy for the 'checkout' namespace, we extend the same logic to other namespaces and components for the sample application, thereby greatly reducing the attack surface for the sample application and increasing network security.
+Now that we have implemented an effective ingress policy for the 'checkout' namespace, we can extend the same logic to other namespaces and components for the sample application, thereby greatly reducing the attack surface for the sample application and increasing network security.